Drakovek/MetadataMagic/README.md

 # MetadataMagic

 MetadataMagic is a command line utility for managing media and their respective metadata.
-This includes cleaning up naming for `.json` metadata as downloaded by applications such as [gallery-dl](https://github.com/mikf/gallery-dl) and [yt-dlp](https://github.com/yt-dlp/yt-dlp), as well as packaging media and metadata together into archive formats such as `.cbz` and `epub`.
+This includes cleaning up naming for `.json` metadata as downloaded by applications such as [gallery-dl](https://github.com/mikf/gallery-dl) and [yt-dlp](https://github.com/yt-dlp/yt-dlp), as well as packaging media and metadata together into archive formats such as `.cbz`, `epub`, and `.mkv`.

 - [Installation](#installation)
 - [Configuration](#configuration)